mamedovzaur/gkek8s/README.md

-# gkek8s
----
-# GKE with ingress, network policy, and autoscaling
+# Creating GKE cluster with ingress, network policy, and autoscaling

 # List of works.
 -----